Are beans rich in iron?

 Common foods high in iron are meat, poultry, fish, eggs, whole grains, legumes, as well as certain fruits and vegetables.

-In addition, drinking certain fruit juices could help meet our daily iron needs.
+Drinking certain fruit juices could help meet our daily iron needs as well.

 Why should we eat beans regularly?